 Until LinkedIn dominated the professional networking/recruiting scene, profile photos were perceived as a bit cringeworthy.
 Now they are par for the course…but can still be a bit cringe if you don’t get it right!
 There are plenty of separate articles on just this one topic, but my view is to keep it friendly and professional and a headshot only.
 It’s not an opportunity to show that you love your family (a given), that you partake in extreme sports, own a llama, or to show off your finely turned ankles.

-Using one of the resume templates mentioned earlier can help display your academic qualifications, sales training, languages in an impactful and visual way.
 You can also sneak in a small personal section to include any charity work involvement or any worthy causes you help champion in the workplace such as diversity or mental health.

 6. Address the Job-Hopping Question

 Everyone makes mistakes and sometimes short moves are beyond your control.
 The best software salespeople in my experience make the call early if something is not working out so it doesn’t bother me at all when I see someone with relatively good tenure leaving a job after just a couple of months.

 What does concern me (and software sales hiring managers!) is when we see a resume of someone who has moved jobs every 11 months for the last 5 years.
 This often means they have either taken the wrong job through desperation or hung on at a company where they are not performing until the decision to say goodbye is taken for them.
 Ironically these people are often very good at interviewing.